 Moreover, companies should consider injecting new blood from outside the traditional industry into their executive teams, to be catalysts for these changes.
 Because at the moment, the picture is not very rosy.
 And most established organizations failing to adapt fast enough.
 And this is something we are hearing again and again from our C-level candidates themselves!

 Innovation is the key!

-For example, an obvious question, looking at the 3PL organisations: why is there none of them implementing their own GoGoVan or UBER?
+For example, an obvious question, looking at the 3PL organizations: why is there none of them implementing their own GoGoVan or UBER?
 When these startups were small, they could have even been an acquisition target.
 Though time is not lost, with more start-ups coming and growing aggressively.
-However courage and ability to take tough decisions is required.
+However, courage and the ability to take tough decisions are required.

 And don’t get me wrong, there are some companies which can be shared as positive examples.
 XPO is probably one of the more aggressive and progressive out there, having allocated $400 million annual investment in technology worldwide to drive innovation.

 Also, take DHL, they were the first and fastest to create the e-commerce business in response to market conditions.
 And subsequently, SingPost and their logistics arm, Quantium Solutions, actually built on DHL strategy, attracting their top senior management and then establishing themselves as key players in e-commerce themselves.
 Not to mention they also were quick to name at that point in time two key partners of McKinsey, Wolfgang Baier and Sascha Hower, as CEO respectively COO, to drive the change.

 The market today is more dynamic and moves faster than anything we have seen ever before.
 Supply chain and logistics are obvious catalysts for productivity and cost improvement and are the prone target of these fast changes.

 Hence, in order to stay relevant and keep attracting top talent, the key questions senior executives of established organizations should ask themselves are:

 - How can we speed up our decision-making process?